crowdsecurity/crowdsec/docs/v1.X/docs/user_guide/decision_management.md

 !!! warning
       Please note that `cscli decisions list` will show you only the latest alert per given ip/scope.
-      However, several decisions targetting the same IP can exist.
-If you want to be sure to clear all decisions for a given ip/scope, use `cscli decisions delete -i XXXX`
+      However, several decisions targeting the same IP can exist.
+If you want to be sure to clear all decisions for a given ip/scope, use `cscli decisions delete -i x.x.x.x`